maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 }
 ```

-- **Due to this strictness, we cannot treat other types as *booleans***
+- **Due to this strictness, we cannot treat other types as *booleans* either**
   - In other languages, some values are treated as *truthy* or *falsy*
   - **Go does not allow *truthy* and *falsy* values**
   - **No other types can be converted to booleans, either implicitly or explicitly**
-  - **Must use comparison operators to get back booleans**
+  - **Must always use comparison operators to get back booleans**
     - E.g. A typical check that is used a lot is `x != nil`

 ## Literals Are Untyped

 - We cannot add 2 integers of different types
-- But we can use integer *literals* as floating-point
+- **But we can use integer *literals* as floating-point**
+- **This is because literals are untyped**
+  - Their types are not enforced until needed
+  - This allows literals to be used with any compatible variables

 ```go
 var x float64 = 100
 var y float64 = 200.50 * 50
 ```

-- **Literals are untyped**
-  - Their types are not enforced until needed
-  - This allows literals to be used with any compatible variables
 - **However, this only works on compatible/similar types**
   - We cannot assign strings to numeric variables
   - Size limitations also exist